stephenajulu/julzinsight.co/content/_index.md

   - type: hero_section
     section_id: hero
     title: >-
-      We are a tech firm that's focused on building impactful products, brands, experiences and solutions, research and consulting.
-We also invest in startups and real estate.
+      We are a tech firm that's focused on building impactful products, brands, experiences and solutions..
     content: >-
       We also invest in startups, companies and real estate.
     actions: